-Figure 6-2 on page 6-8 illustrates the relationships among the TREE component elements in this example.
+Figure 6-2 illustrates the relationships among the TREE component elements in this example.

 Figure 6-2.
 Relationship of elements in a TREE example

 When a user label with one or more TREE components is compared to a data label with TREE components: